LorenaMalagonJ/LorenaMalagonJ/README.md

 🌱 **My Learning Journey**
 - **Current Focus**: Business Analytics to uncover insights that drive impactful business decisions.
 - **Professional Skills**: Developed through academic experiences and collaborations, where I’m honing my analytical and problem-solving skills to tackle complex business challenges.
-- **Technical Skills**: Proficient in tools like Excel, Power BI and Python for data analysis and visualization.
+- **Technical Skills**: Excel proficiency, team leadership, understanding of artificial intelligence and its applications, problem-solving skills, and effective communication.

 💼 **Professional Experience**
 - **Team Leadership**: I have worked leading teams and supervising tasks in various projects.
 I was a **Site Supervisor** at Hardbody gyms in Bogotá, now known as **Athletic Gym**, where I managed teams and optimized operational processes.